hashicorp/packer/website/source/docs/provisioners/powershell.html.md

 -   `elevated_user` and `elevated_password` (string) - If specified, the
     PowerShell script will be run with elevated privileges using the given Windows user.
-If you are running a build on AWS, Azure or Google Compute and would like to run using the generated password that Packer uses to connect to the instance via, WinRM, you may do so by using the template variable {{.WinRMPassword}}.
+If you are running a build on AWS, Azure or Google Compute and would like to run using the generated password that Packer uses to connect to the instance via WinRM, you may do so by using the template variable {{.WinRMPassword}}.
     For example: